vladfi1/libmelee/README.md

 Linux / OSX / Windows

 1. You can install and configure Slippi just like you would for rollback netplay -- see https://slippi.gg for instructions.
-Alternatively, if you want to use fast-forward mode, you will need to use my [fork](https://github.com/vladfi1/slippi-Ishiiruka/tree/exi-ai-rebase) of slippi-Ishiiruka.
-A prebuilt Linux AppImage is avaiable [here](https://github.com/vladfi1/slippi-Ishiiruka/releases/download/exi-ai-0.1.0/Slippi_Online-x86_64-ExiAI.AppImage), which can be used like a regular executable.
+If you want to use fast-forward mode, you will need to use my [fork](https://github.com/vladfi1/slippi-Ishiiruka/tree/exi-ai-rebase) of slippi-Ishiiruka.
+A prebuilt Linux AppImage is available [here](https://github.com/vladfi1/slippi-Ishiiruka/releases/download/exi-ai-0.1.0/Slippi_Online-x86_64-ExiAI.AppImage), which can be used like a regular executable.
 This build is also headless, meaning it has no graphical elements at all.
+There is also a [Linux mainline build](https://github.com/vladfi1/dolphin/releases/tag/slippi-nogui-v0.1.0) that can run either headless or with graphics (but not in fast-forward mode).

 2. If you want to play interactively with or against your AI, you'll probably want a GameCube Adapter, available on [Amazon](https://www.amazon.com/Super-Smash-GameCube-Adapter-Wii-U/dp/B00L3LQ1FI).
 Alternatively the [HitBox adapter](https://www.hitboxarcade.com/products/gamecube-controller-adapter) works well too.